apache/druid/docs/tutorials/tutorial-rollup.md

 | `2018-01-02T21:35:00.000Z` | `7.7.7.7` | `8.8.8.8` | `2,818` | `1` | `12` |

-Let's look at the three events in the original input data that occurred during `2018-01-01T01:01`:
+Consider the three events in the original input data that occur over the course of minute `2018-01-01T01:01`:

 ```json
 {"timestamp":"2018-01-01T01:01:35Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":20,"bytes":9024}